manuka tree

 Manuka Honey

-With a really strong flavor, people often described it as: earthy, oily, herbaceous, rich and complex, heather, aromatic, mineral and slightly bitter.
+With a really strong flavor, people often describe it as: earthy, oily, herbaceous, rich and complex, heather, aromatic, mineral, and slightly bitter.

-The honey it is made from our honey bees Apis Mellifera, from two plants: Leptospermum scoparium and/or Leptospermum polygalifolium.
+The honey is made by our honey bees, Apis mellifera, from two plants: Leptospermum scoparium and/or Leptospermum polygalifolium.
 They grow uncultivated throughout New Zealand and southeastern Australia.

 Is there a difference between manuka and mānuka?